-Michelle Law is a Brisbane-based freelance writer with experience in journalism, screenwriting and playwriting.
-Michelle is also well known as a speaker on social issues concerning race and gender in Australia, with her TEDxSouthBankWomen talk, ‘A Bald Woman’s Guide To Survival’, having been viewed online almost 40,000 times.
+Michelle Law is a writer with experience in journalism, screenwriting and playwriting.
+Michelle is also well known as a speaker on social issues concerning race and gender in Australia, with her TEDxSouthBankWomen talk, ‘A Bald Woman’s Guide To Survival’, having been viewed online more than 55,000 times.

 As a journalist, her writing has appeared in the Sydney Morning Herald, Daily Life, frankie magazine, and The Drum.
 She has also had work published in Women of Letters, Growing up Asian in Australia, Destroying the Joint, Griffith REVIEW, and many Australian literary journals.
 In 2014, she co-authored the comedy book, Sh*t Asian Mothers Say.
 Michelle also won the 2016 Queensland Premier’s Young Publishers and Writers Award.